What's Your Flava?: Music video

-The music video for "What's Your Flava?" was filmed in Prague and directed by Little X. Inspired by the 1971 film Willy Wonka and the Chocolate Factory, the story begins with a radio DJ announcing a contest giving fans the chance to tour his music factory, provided they discover a golden CD inside his latest album Slicker Than Your Average.
-Four girls—from New York, Paris, London, and Toronto respectively—find the CDs (The Toronto girl discovers the golden CD upon her first try, while the others purchase multiple copies before obtaining theirs).
+The music video for "What's Your Flava?" was filmed in Prague and directed by Little X. Inspired by the 1971 film Willy Wonka and the Chocolate Factory, the story begins with a radio DJ announcing a contest giving fans the chance to tour David's music factory, provided they discover a golden CD inside his latest album Slicker Than Your Average.
+Four girls—from New York, Paris, London, and Toronto respectively—find the CDs with the Toronto girl discovering hers upon her first try while the others purchase multiple copies.
 They arrive at the factory, where David personally greets them at the gate and escorts them into the building.

 As the tour continues, three of the girls are eliminated one by one for misbehaviour.
-The New York girl—symbolising narcissism—shoves David aside and performs for a camera reminiscent of the Wonkavision transporter from the original film, ultimately getting pulled into the machinery.
-The Paris girl—representing materialism—becomes fixated on the money swirling within a cage as she and David float inside, much to his frustration.
-The London girl—embodying sex—tries to seduce David on his Murphy bed, only to end up trapped in the wall when the bed folds upwards.
+The New York girl—symbolising narcissism—shoves David aside and performs for fame and clout in front a camera reminiscent of the Wonkavision transporter from the original film, ultimately getting sucked into the machinery.
+The Paris girl—representing materialism—becomes fixated on money as she and David float mid-air inside a cage, much to his frustration.
+The London girl—embodying lust—tries to seduce David on his Murphy bed, only to end up trapped in the wall when the bed folds upwards.
 Only Toronto—the perfect girl—remains, and she joins David in a glass elevator that carries them out of the factory in a finale echoing the film’s iconic ending.